NassimMahmoudi/Docs/start.md

 able to host it from pretty much anywhere.
 Simply upload the contents of the entire `site` directory to wherever you're hosting your website from and you're done.
-For specific instructions on a number of common hosts, see the [Deploying your Docs][deploy] page.
+For specific instructions on a number of common hosts, see the page.

 ## Getting help

-See the [User Guide] for more complete documentation of all of MkDocs' features.
+for more complete documentation of all of MkDocs' features.

-To get help with MkDocs, please use the [GitHub discussions] or [GitHub issues].